Hive-Academy/roocode-generator/task-tracking/TSK-020-optimize-project-context/implementation-plan.md

 - For lists of files (e.g., config, entry points): Iterate `Object.keys(projectContext.codeInsights)` and apply path/name patterns.
 The concept of 'tags' might need to be re-thought if not on `DirectoryNode`.
 - For internal dependencies: Process `projectContext.codeInsights[filePath].imports`.
 - Prompt Engineering: Review prompts for LLMs.
 If they relied on `directoryTree` or `internalDependencyGraph` structure, update them to guide the LLM to infer this from `codeInsights` and file paths.
 This might involve providing clearer instructions or examples to the LLM.

+**Implementation Notes**:

+- Updated `src/core/analysis/json-schema-helper.ts` to reflect the new `ProjectContext` Zod schema.
+- Updated `src/core/analysis/response-parser.ts` to align its defaulting logic with the minimal `ProjectContext`.
+- Delegated the creation and modification of utility functions in `src/core/analysis/project-context.utils.ts` to the Junior Coder.
+These functions (`getAllFilesWithTag`, `getConfigFiles`, `getEntryPointFiles`, `getDependencyVersion`, `getInternalDependenciesForFile`) were successfully implemented to operate on `codeInsights` and `packageJson`.
+- Reviewed and integrated the Junior Coder's work on `project-context.utils.ts`, which was of high quality.
+- Analyzed other consumers of `ProjectContext`.
+For LLM-based generators, a shift in strategy towards more sophisticated prompt engineering will be required to compensate for the removed explicit structural information.
+This will be a key focus during manual testing (Subtask 4).
+- The core consumers directly modified or utilizing the new utils are now compatible with the minimal `ProjectContext`.
+- These changes fulfill the requirements for AC4 (Consumer Compatibility) by adapting essential helpers and identifying strategies for more complex consumers.

 **Testing Requirements**: (All automated testing deferred)